 Searching.
-Anxious.
+Wandering.
 Hesitating.

 Ahh, the moment of transition.
 You're feeling disconcerted as you move through a life that seems completely untethered from stability.
 Or even untethered from past definitions of your optimistic expectations of what your life could look like.
 But, as Cynthia Occelli says: "For a seed to achieve its greatest expression, it must come completely undone.
 The shell cracks, its insides come out and everything changes.
 To someone who doesn’t understand growth, it would look like complete destruction."
 Can I get a hell yes on that one?